JSAbrahams/mamba/doc/grammar.md

     relational       ::= "<=" | ">=" | "<" | ">"
     binary-logic     ::= "and" | "or"

-    (* control flow expression may still be statement, should be checked by type checker *) control-flow-expr::= if | when
+    control-flow-expr::= if | when
     if               ::= ( "if" | "unless" ) maybe-expr "then" expr-or-stmt [ "else" expr-or-stmt ]
     when             ::= "when" maybe-expr newline { { indent } when-case }